 Well-respected amongst the shoe enthusiast community, Carlos Santos has been making shoes since 1942.
 With beautiful designs and a personalised patina service, I was curious to try something different.
 Something that would elevate my shoe collection to another level.

 This time I chose to foray into the world of Double Monk Straps, an elegant and unusual dress shoe.
 In order to take full advantage of the patina service I made a bold colour choice.

-Misiu Academy proudly presents you the “Carlos Santos Double Monk Straps in Wine Shadow Patina Review“.
+Misiu Academy proudly presents you the “Carlos Santos Review of the Double Monk Straps in Wine Shadow Patina “.